coinables/buidljs/README.md

     xprv: "xprv9yF3VtDnmsaRYL29cLUHBWpxDceZ6D549pcVcagS3ULbZ4pYDCnD3x2am2H8TnsZUzLquGEWxWrZRCV6Ded9SnGDwjcu583TThfdugrkgHa"

-`fromXpub("xpub6CEPuPkgcF8ikp6ciN1HYemgmeV3VfnuX3Y6Qy63bosaRs9gkk6TbkM4cLgJJVLDMXoQu5F9CeNcVuHwttE7zPoUPKQ1tWaRNCFswbr14s6",0,0,1)` - 4 parameters (string, integer, integer, integer/string).
+`fromXpub("xpub6CEPuPkgcF8ikp6ciN1HYemgmeV3VfnuX3Y6Qy63bosaRs9gkk6TbkM4cLgJJVLDMXoQu5F9CeNcVuHwttE7zPoUPKQ1tWaRNCFswbr14s6",0,0)` - 4 parameters (string, integer, integer, integer/string).
 First parameter is xpub (do not use ypub or zpub, that is for external use only.
 Use the last parameter in this function to select address type).
 Second is change address account.
 Third parameter is key index.
-Fourth is address type, 1 = legacy, 3 = p2sh-segwit, "b" = bech32 segwit

     `{addr: "1LsASXW6Z69jeKW9JaAKnwpcNXfaKUYbQY"}`